 Authentication tests [6] guide the search for skeletons that refine one with an unrealized node into ones in which it is realized.
-There are two types of authentication tests, nonce and encryption tests.
-In both cases, an unrealized node is selected, called the test node.
+There are three types of authentication tests, nonce, encryption, and channel tests.
+In all cases, an unrealized node is selected, called the test node.
 A term carried by the inbound message at the test node is identified as the critical term.
 A critical term is one that occurs in a message context, the construction of which cannot be explained by the regular behavior in the current skeleton or by penetrator behavior.
 An authentication test determines the additional regular behavior required to refine a skeleton into ones in which the test node is realized.